UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

        [ 8,  9, 10, 11]])
 ```

-If you want the a complete row of the array, you can specify with a
+If we want a complete row of the array, we can specify with a single
-single number:
+number:

 ``` python
 arr2[2]